 Sunset Hike up Overlook Mountain in the Catskills

-The hike up Overlook Mountain via the Overlook Spur Trail is a popular hike in the Catskill Mountains.
-It offers stunning vistas, a historic fire tower, and for us doing an evening hike, a chance to witness a breathtaking sunset over the surrounding mountains.
+The hike up Overlook Mountain via the Overlook Spur Trail (locally known at the Overlook Trail or Overlook Mountain Trail) is a popular hike in the Catskill Mountains.
+Overlook Mountain offers stunning vistas, a historic fire tower, and for us doing an evening hike, a chance to witness a breathtaking sunset over the surrounding Catskill mountains.

 The trail is well-marked, follows an old road, and is relatively accessible, making it suitable for hikers of various skill levels.
 It's 2.5 miles from the trailhead to the summit of Overlook Mountain, making for a 5 mile round-trip hike.